elementary/GSoC/README.md

-# GSOC
+# GSoC

-A place to track Google Summer of Code Ideas
+A place to track Google Summer of Code Ideas.
+See the [Discussions](https://github.com/elementary/GSoC/discussions) tab.